Celebrate Your Vision Independence Day!™

 Zeiss ReLEx SMILE®

 A great SMILE can be a powerful asset.
 It can create opportunities and set you up for success – much like the minimally invasive Laser Vision Correction procedure SMILE.
-Especially when you consider that 3 million eyes have already been treated with Small Incision Lenticule Extraction, better known as SMILE.
+Especially when you consider that millions of eyes have already been treated with Small Incision Lenticule Extraction, better known as SMILE.

 You have many options when it comes to vision correction.
 Please call 888.539.2211 to schedule a free consultation with our knowledgeable staff.
 Typically used to treat Myopia, PRK completely removes the corneal epithelium, in order to gain access to the corneal stroma.